 Due to the complex health needs of a large proportion of our children, we are sensitive to the needs of the young person and their family.
 We offer holistic skills in supporting their steps into adulthood and align the outcomes from their EHCP into meaningful and realistic targets for adulthood.
 Or staff team are well experienced in supporting the transition out of school and have excellent relationships with local charities and agencies who can further support.

 Key Stage 3 students experience the world of work through a range of enterprise activities within school such as cake sales, making and selling crafts and organising activities for charitable days throughout the year.

 The work based learning opportunities are often linked to the curriculum (pre and semi formal) and teachers select the most appropriate access points to these through careful planning that is linked to each student's assessments and previous learning.

-All progress is evidenced through their learning Journal folder.
+All progress is evidenced through Evidence for Learning.

 Key Stage 4 and 5

 Key Stage 4 students build on the foundation of Key Stage 3 and in addition they begin to gather evidence of work experience opportunities through beginning the RARPA (Recognising and recording progress and achievement) pathway.
 Study programmes are designed to be relevant for every student, regardless of ability and complexity of need.

 Where possible, we have offered external work experience placements for students working within KS4/5.
 For those students where this process is not appropriate, alternative provision will be made, such as one off placements, supported placements and internal work related experience in and around school.

 We use the SEND Gatsby Benchmark Toolkit for guidance in this area and to measure the progress students make in their careers education.
 We have evaluated our own progress on these benchmarks and set ourselves subsequent targets.
 To see our areas of strength and those for development please click here Ivy House Gatsby Benchmarks